ipleiria-ciic/safe-ar-questionnaire/README.md

 ## Citation

-If you use any portion of the code available in this repository, please cite the following paper:
+If you use any piece of the code available in this repository, please cite the following paper:

 ```bibtex